-The data collected by way of the combined GC-MS test analyses the chemical constituents in the essential oils and give the relative percentage of them.
+The data collected by way of the combined GC-MS test analyses the chemical constituents in the essential oils and gives the relative percentage of them.
 This information can be used to compare the specific constituents and their percentages to those of a known sample that possesses reliable purity and is of the optimal quality for the specific botanical (being tested).
 The results are used in a number of ways:

 Unusual levels of particular constituents in the tested oil can flag that the oil is of inferior quality or has been adulterated.

 Distillers of essential oils often test their oils to compare with previous distillations to cross-reference quality between harvests and distillations.

 If GC-MS results determine that the essential oil contains an unsuitable level of certain constituents, distillers or producers may adulterate the oil so that the oil appears to be of higher quality.